SaxySam/Git_Instructions/README.md

 To stash **all** changes, hover over the word "*Changes*", right click it, and select "*Stash All Changes*" from the context menu.
 A text field will appear prompting you to add a stash message.
 Enter a message, then press enter to stash the changes.
 All changes made will be put into the stash, and all files will revert to their state at the last commit.

-### Popping Stashed Changes Using the Visual Studio Code UI
+### Popping Changes Using the Visual Studio Code UI

 To pop (restore) a change, hover over the heading **CHANGES** at the top of the source control window.
 Select the **...** that appears on the right side of the heading.
 From the context menu, select "Stash" > "Pop Stash".
 This will bring up a list of known stashes that you can select to restore.